Dumping Iran nuclear deal 'a mistake,' Britain warns Trump

 Breaking News Emails

-With the clock ticking on President Donald Trump's May 12 deadline to either renegotiate or withdraw from the Iran nuclear deal, British Foreign Secretary Boris Johnson visited Washington Monday in a last-ditch bid to persuade him not to abandon the pact.
+With the clock ticking on President Donald Trump's May 12 deadline to either renegotiate or withdraw from the Iran nuclear deal, British Foreign Secretary Boris Johnson visited Washington on Monday in a last-ditch bid to persuade Trump not to abandon the pact.

 Britain is the third European power to lobby the White House in favor of saving the agreement, after Germany’s Angela Merkel and French President Emmanuel Macron also tried to make the case.

-Ahead of meetings with Secretary of State Mike Pompeo, Vice President Mike Pence and National Security Adviser John Bolton, Johnson warned that it would be “a mistake” to walk away from the deal.
+Ahead of meetings with Secretary of State Mike Pompeo, Vice President Mike Pence and national security adviser John Bolton, Johnson said it would be better to fix flaws in the deal than to walk away from it.

 Breaking News Emails